Clloyd3267/List-Maker/README.md

 * Verse Text => The actual Verse Text.

 #### Running the program
 To run the program, run the Python file.
+It will then ask for the input file and the output file.
 ```
 ListMaker.py
 ```